bolderbrush10/SearchlightAssault/programmer-notes.md

   Maybe we need to use the 'energy glow' animation layer so the spotlight sprite 'glows' at night

 - Fix radius_visualisation_specification

-- TODO sometimes, very rarely, the searchlight will target something random in range while the turtle is being despawned / respawned.
-Maybe we should disable / enable it right after its foe dies?

-- TODO Disable turtle movement when out of electricity

-- Break up sprite into mask layer (team colors), glow layer, and base (to save on memory)

-- Draw a little glow around the base of the searchlight, like a lamp

 ## Next Tasks:
 - Should we plan to create & pop up our own custom gui for circuit conditions?